ParkEmbedded/.github/profile/README.md

-## Hi there 👋
+## Hello and welcome to Park! 👋

-Park Embedded is a Linux distribution that focuses on providing a unqiue, reliable and friendly UI for your embedded devices.
-Our desktop environment uses Javascript & Electron to achieve our goal.
-"DashboardUI" is designed to run web applications on top of the environment for Kiosks, POS Systems or Registers.
+Park is a mobile based operating system that tends to bring web technologies (like the now defunct FirefoxOS).